ZhunZhong007/zhunzhong07.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+Hello!

+I am currently a Postdoc in the Multimedia and Human Understanding Group (MHUG) at the University of Trento, under the supervision of Prof. Nicu Sebe.
+I received my Ph.D. degree in 2019 from the Cognitive Science Department at Xiamen University under the supervision of Prof. Shaozi Li .
+I was also a joint Ph.D. student in 2017-2019 at University of Technology Sydney under the co-supervision of Prof. Yi Yang and Dr. Liang Zheng.
+I received the M.S.
+Degree in Computer Science and Technology in 2015 from China University Of Petroleum, Qingdao, China.
+I received the B.S. degree from the Information Engineering Department, from East China University of Technology in 2012.

+My research interests include person re-identification, novel class discovery and domain adaptation.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.